 - When you are solving a relatively new problem for your particular set of customers: the time required to make a decision about subscribing to your platform may be longer.
 This has consequences both for the cost of onboarding a customer, as well as the cost of maintaining the customer during the discovery period.

 Think beyond the cloud about what other resources you need to invest in making customers successful with your platform.
 “Feature-led discovery” or “product-led discovery” belongs on center stage as part of your monetization strategy.
 (For the definitive explanation of product-led discovery, see this article by Dan Schoenbaum).

 Customer discovery is not a one-way, one-time process.
 The nature of a subscription is that the customer may reach a point where the value your platform delivers isn’t worth what you’re charging.
 It would of course be ideal that every customer you acquire subscribes forever, but it’s important to be realistic.
 Unsubscribers, known as churn, also factor into your monetization equation.

 The variable cost model of cloud platforms has forever changed how compute resources are bought and paid for and consumed.
 From the perspective of cloud architecture, the variable cost model means translating an incremental unit of cloud resources into an incremental unit of customer value.
 This is known as a unit metric.

 - Every time your customer gives you a dollar for solving some fraction of a problem and it costs you less than a dollar, that’s profit.
 Reverse those, and it’s the opposite of profit.

 - The power of the cloud platform is that there are virtually unlimited ways to execute on solving a customer problem.

-- The power of well-architected cloud is in picking which of those ways does the most let you stay in business and grow
+- The power of well-architected cloud is in picking which of those ways does the most to keep you in business and growing.

 The key economic touchstone in monetization is settling on a unit metric driven by value from the customer’s perspective.